Electronics project notes/Audio notes - microphones

 This article/section is a stub — some half-sorted notes, not necessarily checked, not necessarily correct.
 Feel free to ignore, or tell me about it.

-...and arguably also e.g. recording groups of voices.
-It turns out that e.g. the hand-held recorders with two mics on front tend to record a binaural-like effect that we humans can use well to isolate sources, making it easier to listen to and e.g. transcribe.
+(Unrelatedly, it turns out that hand-held recorders with two mics in front tend to record in a way that, when produced later, lets us binaural humans better tell apart different speakers, making it easier to listen to and e.g. transcribe.)

 • XY pair